TV vs projector: which is best?

 Are the results worth it, or would you be better off with a wall-mounted TV?
 We run through the pros and cons of both scenarios to help you decide before you buy.

 - Screen size: with the right projector set up, you can be watching a movie as the filmmaker intended, or even super-sizing your PC screen for showing off those holiday photos.
-Alongside high-definition, you can also buy 3D projectors and 4K projectors (for more, see What is 4K TV?).
+Alongside high-definition, you can also buy 3D projectors and 4K projectors (for more, see ).

 - Cost: projectors are, on the whole, cheaper than comparable HD TVs.
 A 108-inch TV, for example, would cost tens of thousands (if you can find one to buy), but getting the same screen size and equivalent HD picture quality could cost well under a thousand pounds with a projector.